Joel-James/loggedin/readme.txt

 == Frequently Asked Questions ==

-= How can I set the limit, and where? =
+= How can I set the limit, and where? 🤔 =

 This plugin does not have a seperate settings page.
 But we have one configural settings to let you set the login limit.

 1. Go to `Settings` page in admin dashboard.
-2. Scroll down to see the option `Maximum Active Logins`.
+2. Scroll down to see the section `🔐 Loggedin`.
-3. Set the maximum number of active logins a user can have.
+3. Set the maximum number of active logins a user can have in `Maximum Active Logins` option.

+= How can I forcefully logout a user from all devices? 🤔 =

+You can forcefully logout a user from all the devices he has logged into.
+Get his WordPress user ID and,

+1. Go to `Settings` page in admin dashboard.
+2. Scroll down to see the section `🔐 Loggedin`.
+3. Enter user ID of the user you would like to logout.
+4. Click `Force Logout`.

-= Can I bypass this limit for certain users or roles? =
+= Can I bypass this limit for certain users or roles? 🤔 =

 Yes, of course.
 But this time you are going to add few lines of code.
 Don't worry.
 Just copy+paste this code in your theme's `functions.php` file or in custom plugin: